Tag: nocturnal imagery

 Shadows sighed in despair, and infinity bled into nothingness.
 Gloomy shades invited me to hush, sealing my lips with crimson sealing wax.
 My freedom had been traded for eternal doom and toxic chains.
 I didn’t recognise my frosted rose garden of madness any longer, because it came to be a forsaken ravine.

-Indisputably, I had lost the purpose of enduring my burdensome existence.
+Indisputably, my burdens had outlived their purpose.
 Even the trees and flowers refused to make my acquaintance.
 I was cast away in the kingdom of desolation and balderdash.
-I forfeited my voice, and my screams carved words of dismay in my heart.
+I forfeited my voice, and my screams carved words of dismay into my heart.

 I was mesmerised by stupor and dizziness as I crossed the portal to utopias and idylls.
 I had entered an everlasting dream, where I was ethereal and fragile like a rose tormented by blizzards.
 In solitude, my collapse epitomised the shattering of my dreams, which disintegrated into ashes and frosty flakes.

 In the frosted rose garden of madness, I fell into a deadly slumber listening to the sound of a deafening silence.
-I could envision my fantasies as tainted desires of love and death.
-Caressing brambles and hibernated roses, I vanished into the marvellous dark mist of the night as if I had never existed.
+I could envision my fantasies as tainted desires of love and decay.
+Caressing brambles and hibernated roses, I vanished into the marvellous dark mist of the night as if I had never been a mortal creature.
 I became darkness and light.
 I became ice and fire.

 Elisabetta Esther